 Your home insurance company may want to know the age and type of furnace in the house, as well as the type of fuel.
 Once a furnace has passed its life expectancy, not only may it operate less efficiently, causing your energy bill to go up, but it could break down, or the pilot light may go out, which could cause serious freezing issues if it happens in the middle of winter.

 Keeping your furnace well maintained, and in good repair, will help you, and your insurance company, rest easy.
-If you have any other questions, you can always contact Square One at 1.855.331.6933 for more information.
+If you have any other questions about house insurance and furnaces, you can always contact Square One at 1.855.331.6933 for more information.

 These two terms can be used interchangeably, as they are simply different ways of referring to the same heating process.
 There is a big difference if the term you’re using is central air, however, as this instead specifically alludes to air conditioning systems.

 Most homeowners can expect to pay between $2,500 and $5,000 CAD to install a forced air furnace in their home.
 Prices can vary greatly depending on the specifics of the system you plan to install and the overall build of your house, however, so be sure to research diligently before committing to a purchase.